-Federal employees, who are participants in FERS, in the Civil Service Retirement System (CSRS), or in equivalent retirement systems (as provided by statute) and members of the uniformed services, are eligible to join the Plan immediately upon being hired.
+Federal employees, who are covered under FERS, the Civil Service Retirement System (CSRS), or equivalent retirement systems (as provided by statute) and members of the uniformed services, who are covered under the Blended Retirement System (BRS), or the legacy uniformed services retirement system, are eligible to join the Plan immediately upon hire.
 Generally, FERS employees are those employees hired on or after January 1, 1984, while CSRS employees are employees hired before January 1, 1984, who have not elected to convert to FERS.
+BRS participants are members of the uniformed services who first entered the uniformed services on or after January 1, 2018.
+Members covered under the legacy uniformed services retirement system were hired before January 1, 2018, with an opportunity for certain members, based on years of service, to elect coverage under BRS.
 Each group has different rules that govern contributions.
-As of December 31, 2017, there were approximately 5.2 million participants in the Plan, with approximately 3.1 million contributing through payroll deductions.
-As of December 31, 2016, there were approximately 5.0 million participants in the Plan, with approximately 3.1 million contributing through payroll deductions.
+As of December 31, 2018, there were approximately 5.5 million participants in the Plan, with approximately 5.2 million participants in the Plan, with approximately 3.1 million contributing through payroll deductions.

-Contributions-The Plan is a defined contribution plan and, as such, the law specifies how much an employee may contribute and how much the employing agency must contribute to each FERS employee's account.
-No participant under age 50 may contribute more than the Internal Revenue Service (IRS) elective deferral limit of \$18,000 in both 2017 and 2016.
-Participants age 50 and older who are already contributing the maximum amount of contributions for which they are eligible may make supplemental tax-deferred catch-up contributions (up to \$6,000 in both 2017 and 2016) from their basic pay.
-FERS participants are entitled to receive agency matching contributions on the first 5 percent of basic pay that they contribute each pay period, according to a formula prescribed by FERSA (5 United States Code (U.S.C.) § 8432(c)).
-For FERS employees, their employing agencies also contribute an agency automatic contribution equal to 1 percent of each employee's basic pay each pay period, as prescribed by FERSA (5 U.S.C. § 8432(c)).
-Uniformed services members may also contribute up to 100% of designated special pay, incentive pay, and bonuses.
-The Federal Government or uniformed services does not match amounts contributed by CSRS employees or uniformed services members.
-Civilian Federal Agencies are required to automatically enroll newly hired (and rehired) eligible employees unless the employee makes an affirmative election not to participate in the Plan or to participate at other than the default rate of three percent.
+Contributions-The Plan is a defined contribution plan and, as such, the law specifies how much an employee may contribute and how much the employing agency must contribute to each FERS employee's or BRS member's account.
+No participant under age 50 may contribute more than the Internal Revenue Service (IRS) elective deferral limit of \$18,500 in 2018 and \$18,000 in 2017.
+Participants age 50 and older who are already contributing the maximum amount of contributions for which they are eligible may make supplemental tax-deferred catch-up contributions (up to \$6,000 in both 2018 and 2017) from their basic pay.
+FERS and eligible BRS participants are entitled to receive agency matching contributions on the first 5 percent of basic pay that they contribute each pay period, according to a formula prescribed by FERSA (5 United States Code (U.S.C.)